WasmEdge/WasmEdge/docs/book/en/src/dev/rust/ssr.md

 serde = { version = "1.0", features = ["derive"] }
 isomorphic-app = { path = "../app" }
 ```

 The `wasmedge_wasi_socket` crate is the socket API of WasmEdge.
-This project is under intensive development and the API is not stable.

-Next copy the `index.html` into the crate's root:
+This project is under development.
+Next copy the `index.html` file into the crate's root.

 ```bash
 cp server/src/index.html server-wasmedge/src/
 ```

-Then let's type some Rust code!
+Then let's create some Rust code to start a web service in WasmEdge!
+The `main.rs` program listens to the request and sends the response via the stream.

 ```rust
 use std::io::Write;